-Sustained, substantive, and collegial dialogue about student learning outcomes occurs through formal and informal mechanisms at all levels.
+Sustained, substantive, and collegial dialog about student learning outcomes occurs through formal and informal mechanisms at all levels.
 Student, class, departmental, and language achievement indicators are analyzed and discussed by faculty and staff through team and departmental meetings, After Course Reviews, Quarterly Review and Analysis, and numerous other official and unofficial meetings (Ev.
 1).

 Student outcomes and minimum standards are negotiated with leaders from the Department of Defense and the Military Services' Senior Language Authorities (SLA), based on the needs of the military and national defense.
-They have determined that minimum mission proficiency will be L2+/R2+/S2 as measured by the Interagency Language Roundtable Scale; this will become the new DLIFLC graduation standard for classes enrolling in 2022.
+They have determined that minimum mission proficiency will be L2+/R2+/2 (according to the ILR) and will become the new DLIFLC graduation standard for classes enrolling in 2022.
 The current achievement goal of L2/R2/S1+ varies across language programs, from 65 percent in Category I and II languages to 80 percent in Category IV languages, with an average of 69 percent in fiscal year 2016.
-The projected new standard of L2+/R2+/S2 also varies across language programs, from 29 percent in Category I and II languages to 30 percent in Category IV languages, with an average of 30 percent across the Institute in fiscal year 2016.
-The Institute has already set L2+/R2+/S2 as its institution-set standard and has a target goal of student achievement at 76 percent of the new goal by 2024 for most languages, and expects service-specific documentation to follow (see QFE).
-DLIFLC has a structured dialogue on the L2+/R2+/S2 and beyond goal based on evidence, data, and research in the evaluation of learning outcomes.
+The projected new standard of 2+/2+/2 also varies across language programs, from 29 percent in Category I and II languages to 30 percent in Category IV languages, with an average of 30 percent across the Institute in fiscal year 2016.
+The Institute has already set 2+/2+/2 as its institution-set standard and has a target goal of student achievement at 76 percent of the new goal by 2024 for most languages, and expects service-specific documentation to follow (see QFE).
+DLIFLC has a structured dialog on the 2+/2+/2 and beyond goal based on evidence, data, and research in the evaluation of learning outcomes.
 The conversation is broad-based and encompasses student, faculty, and leadership readiness, curriculum and materials effectiveness, and administrative support structures (Ev.
 2, 3, 4).

 There are several venues and processes designed to ensure a common understanding of language training requirements and challenges.
-For example, at the action officer level, the Defense Language Action Panel (DLAP) meets quarterly in Washington, DC to discuss language proficiency priorities for both training and operations across the Department of Defense (DoD).
+For example, at the action officer level, the

+Defense Language Action Panel (DLAP) meets quarterly in Washington, DC to discuss language proficiency priorities for both training and operations across the Department of Defense (DoD).
 Agenda items from the DLAP are raised to the Senior Language Authority, Defense Language Steering Committee (DLSC) for further adjudication or decision (Ev.
 5).
 At the lowest level, DLIFLC conducts a Defense Language Curriculum Working Group (DLCWG) with members of the military services and agencies with a vested interest in DLIFLC outcomes.
 The DLCWG reviews new initiatives geared towards raising language proficiency outcomes in DLIFLC programs (Ev.
 6).